quephird/quephird-recipes/Green curry with chicken.md

 Cook rice and time it such that by the time it's done, it can be served with the rest of your dinner.
 Line pan with EVOO, heat on medium, and pour in chicken stock.
-Dice garlic, onion, cilantro, and habanero and throw into pan lined with EVOO.
+Dice eggplant, garlic, onion, cilantro, and throw into pan.
-Mince ginger and add to pad as well.
+Mince ginger and add to pan as well.
-Heat this set of ingredients for 5-10 minutes.
+Heat this set of ingredients until eggplant pieces are soft.
 Add coconut milk, fish sauce, soy sauce, sugar, lime juice, and curry paste, and stir into mixture.
 Dice mushrooms and chicken and throw into pan.
 Continue heating for another 20-30 minutes or until chicken cubes are whitened and cooked.
 Put on low and serve on top of rice.

 ![](./images/Green curry with chicken.jpg)